 From the promenade, you can sit and watch the water as it ebbs and flows with the coming and going of the tides.

 The bay estuary and the countryside around Grange are fascinating places for bird enthusiasts.

-Birds flock to the estuary, where you can observe all kinds of waders, duck, geese and waterbirds generally.
+Birds flock to the estuary, where you can observe all kinds of waders, ducks, geese and waterbirds generally.

 Hampsfell Hospice is situated on the fell above Grange and has provided shelter for travellers ever since.

-Just a half hour’s walk from from Grange, the Hospice boasts an outstanding view that takes in the Old Man of Coniston, Helvelyn, the Langdales and Morecambe Bay.
+Just a half hour’s walk from Grange, the Hospice boasts an outstanding view that takes in the Old Man of Coniston, Helvellyn, the Langdales and Morecambe Bay.